CharlesThawnpi/movievirus-docs/master-implementation-plan.md

 - max linked accounts: 5

 Notes:
-- price_stars is nullable
-- Stars pricing is optional per plan
-- Stars pricing may be adjusted independently of MMK pricing
 - These are default presets only
 - Admin can modify or create new plans dynamically
 - Standard plans do not expire by time
 - Optional expiry is reserved only for special-case plans, promos, or manual override scenarios
+- Stars pricing is optional per plan and may be adjusted independently of MMK pricing through admin controls

 ### C.1.2 Token Statuses